 - Add 1/2 tablespoon of olive oil to a preheated large non-stick skillet on medium heat.
 Add asparagus.
 Cook for 1 minute, stirring frequently.
 Move the asparagus to one side of the skillet.
 Add 1/2 tablespoon olive oil to the other.
 Add chicken.
 Cook for 3 minutes, combining the chicken and asparagus.
 Stir frequently.
 Transfer to a mixing bowl.
 Allow to cool slightly.

 - Add cream cheese, spices, and lemon zest to the mixing bowl.
 Mix to thoroughly combine.
 Remove phyllo dough from the packaging and lay it out flat.
 Cover with a slightly damp (but not wet) towel.
-Remove one phyllo sheet and place on a work surface.
+Remove one phyllo sheet and place it on a work surface.
 Keep the remaining phyllo sheets covered with a towel.

 - Brush oil onto the top of the phyllo.
 Fold the phyllo sheet lengthwise into thirds by folding the bottom third up and the top third down, forming a 3×14-inch rectangle.
 Brush the surface with olive oil.

-- Add 1 tablespoon of the filling to one of the shorter sides of the folded phyllo sheet, avoiding the edges.
+- Add 1 tablespoon of the filling to one of the shorter sides of the folded phyllo sheet, keeping it away from the edges.
 Bring the left corner diagonally over the filling and to the opposite edge to form a triangular fold.
 Tuck the filling in towards the fold and away from the edges.
 You should have a triangular tip.
 Continue to fold the triangle onto itself as you work your way down toward the opposite side of the phyllo sheet.
 The technique is similar to folding the American flag.
 You should end up with a triangular packet.

 - Place it onto a lightly greased baking sheet, seam side down.
 Cover with a second slightly damp towel.
 Repeat forming the triangles, placing them about 1 inch apart on the baking sheet.